 Jogger-style strollers are ideal for outdoor activities with your baby.
 However, these should not be used with little ones below about 8 months old (source).

 Public transport brings additional challenges with a stroller.
 Strollers that fold easily are a must here.
 It will also need to be lightweight enough to carry up and down subway stairs or on and off buses.
+I have seen parents with a lightweight, foldable stroller that has a strap to allow the parent to carry it like a backpack.
+This is useful when using public transportation.

 3. Stroller Weight and Size